 One of the first steps towards creating an inclusive culture at work is simply building awareness.
 You and your employees need to be aware of diversity and inclusion.
 We all have unconscious biases, whether we know about them or not.

 Being aware of our biases, cultural differences, how our words impact others, etc, is a very important step towards inclusion.
-Open communication is a great way to start building awareness, and programs like our fun, improv focused White Privilege, Black Power Experience can help as well.
+Open communication is a great way to start building awareness.

 2. Encouraging open communication.